What are Lever Type Mortice locks?

 If you have an external wooden door fitted to your property the chances are you will also be the owner of a lever mortice lock.
 There are 2 main types of mortice lever locks used in the UK.
-Deadlock(s) and sash lock(s).
+Deadlocks and sash locks.

 Firstly we need to clear up some definitions of this type of lock as it can get complicated if you are not familiar with the terminology.
+In the UK we tend to use mortice locks that are very similar in design to those used for a couple of centuries.

-This is a Union deadlock (fig. 1).
+This is a Union Strongbolt deadlock, (fig. 1).
 It is a 5 lever, curtained, mortice, BS3621 deadlock.
-It is similar to both a Yale Deadlock and an ERA deadlock.

 It is known as a mortice lock because it fits internally into a wooden or composite door in a space created for it, almost like a wood sandwich.
-When viewing it externally you see a key slot with an escutcheon.
-You will possibly not even know its colour as locks normally have a faceplate covering them.

-We can tell it is curtained as the keyway is protected by a cut circular disc, known as a curtain.
+We can tell it is curtained as the keyway is protected by a cut circular disc, known as a curtain (the silver semi circle at the top of the keyway).
 Curtains are included on lever locks to ensure that any lock assailant cannot easily get access to the levers that allow the lock to open.
-The 5 lever refers to the number of levers which need to be manipulated by the key to get the lock open.

-There are also 3 lever and 2 lever deadlocks that lock similar, however they do not usually come fitted with a curtain (although rarely some do).
-They do not usually come with any hardplate.
-A locksmith should be able to manipulate these locks very easily if you lose the keys, beware of rogue locksmiths.
+There are also 3 lever and 2 lever deadlocks that look similar, however they do not usually come fitted with a curtain (although rarely some do).
+And they do not usually come with any hardplate.

 Generally, the latch is not lockable, therefore the bolt needs to be thrown independently to make the door secure.